resource-watch/nrt-scripts/for_003_nrt_rw1_glad_deforestation_alerts/README.md

 The source provided the data as an image collection on Google Earth Engine.
 Each day of data were split into five images of different regions.

-For each day, data of five different regions are mosaicked to create a global dataset.
-The maximum composite of the latest seven days of data was computed for display on Resource Watch.
+For each day, data of five different regions are mosaicked to create a global dataset for display on Resource Watch.

 Please see the [Python script](https://github.com/resource-watch/nrt-scripts/blob/master/for_003_nrt_glad_deforestation_alerts/contents/src/__init__.py) for more details on this processing.